DETROIT EDUCATION RESEARCH PARTNERSHIP

 Jeremy Singer is a Ph.D. student in educational leadership and policy studies and a research assistant with the Detroit Education Research Partnership.

 Walt Cook is a research assistant at the Detroit Education Research Partnership.

-This research was funded by the Skillman Foundation and the Leonard Kaplan Education Collaborative for Critical Urban Studies.
+This research is supported by the Skillman Foundation, the Brightmoor Alliance, and the Leonard Kaplan Center for Research on Urban Education Education.